hpe-storage/python-hpedockerplugin/README.md

 - after doing scsi rescan if the symlinks for the device are not populated in /dev/disk/by-path, Plugin will not function correctly during mount operation.

+- For volume uppersize limiation, please do refer 3PAR's documentation.